AbdulRehmanMarfani/clarinote/README.md

-# 📚 AI Study Bot
+# 📚 ClariMote

-**AI Study Bot** is an intelligent web app that helps students supercharge their study sessions using structured focus cycles, flashcards, and a smart AI assistant.
+**ClariNote** is an intelligent web app that helps students supercharge their study sessions using structured focus cycles, flashcards, and a smart AI assistant.
 It combines the **Pomodoro Technique**, spaced repetition, and AI-powered queries into a unified productivity workspace for learners.

 ---